History mingles with the present with 5 fascinatingly haunted restaurants in Savannah.

 Six Pence Pub

-One of Savannah’s top pubs, Six Pence Pub serves traditional British and American plates, along with a fair share of ghost sightings.
-Although the mysterious occurrences inside the pub cannot be linked back to specific people, the unnamed spirits still make sure their presence is known.
-Mostly aiming at the employees, these ghosts have been known to throw kitchen pots and pans, twirl chairs around and mess with the temperature inside the pub.
-This haunted restaurant in Savannah is part of the Haunted Pub Crawl tour, but whether you visit with the tour or by yourself, you might just get more than a refreshing ale.
+The Six Pence Pub serves traditional British and American plates, along with a fair share of ghost sightings.
+These spirits are random and cannot be linked to specific people.
+These ghosts mostly target employees.
+They throw pots and pans, twirl chairs around and manipulate the temperature inside the pub.
+This haunted restaurant in Savannah is part of the Haunted Pub Crawl tour.
+Whether you visit with the tour or by yourself, you might just get more than a refreshing ale.

 Moon River Brewing Company

 Moon River Brewing Company’s haunted reputation has made it one of the most popular stops in Savannah.
 But you wouldn’t think so from the outside.
-In their calming beer garden, you can enjoy freshly prepared comfort food and a cold brew while enjoying the sun and plant landscape.
+In their calming beer garden, you can enjoy freshly prepared comfort food and a cold brew while enjoying the landscape.
 Inside, however, you might come across a spirit or two.
 Employees of the company have cited ghosts that throw bottles off shelves and children laughing in empty hallways.
 And of course, there’s Toby, their long-time resident and most mischievous spirit that hangs out in the billiard room.